 I remember when the AZ State Parks was looking at closing our local Roper Lake State Park.
-I met with the managing ranger to talk with him and look over the parks financial statements and see where the money was going.
-After spending some time with him and analyzing the revenue and expenditures from the park it was simple to see the problem, but a little more difficult of course to find the solution.
-Because of my business background and common sense I sat down again with the ranger to discuss the parks expenditures and at the same time talk about revenue in a little more detail.
+I met with the managing ranger to talk with him and look over the parks financial statements to see where the money was going.
+After spending some time with him, and analyzing the revenue and expenditures from the park, it was simple to see the problem.
+Unfortunately, it was a little more difficult to find the solution.
+Because of my business background and common sense, I again sat down with the ranger to discuss the parks expenditures and revenue in a little more detail.

-Throwing money at the problem wasn’t the answer to fixing the problem because nobody had the money to develop a sustainable revenue stream at the time without creating another tax, “and I was dead set against that”.
-Many parks throughout the state worked hard and developed a one or two year influx of revenue and that wasn’t an answer in my book.
-We realized that there were some costs that could be completed by or helped with by local entities with very little expense to the taxpayer, and at the same time create more efficiencies in the parks operation.
-With that information I met with all the local entity leaders and with their help we were able to put a multi-entity agreement together and brought the expenditure level below the revenue of the park.
+Throwing money at the problem wasn’t the answer to fixing the problem.
+Nobody had the money to develop a sustainable revenue stream without creating another tax, “and I was dead set against that”.
+Many parks throughout the state worked hard to developed a one or two year influx of revenue that would then go away.
+That wasn’t an answer in my book.
+We realized that there were some costs that could be eliminated by enlisting local entities to perform tasks that would not result in additional fees or taxes.
+We were also able to create more efficiencies in the park's operation.
+With that information I met with the local entity leaders.
+Working together, we were able to put together a multi-entity agreement which brought the expenditure level below the revenue of the park.

 After meeting with the State Parks Director and the AZ State Parks Board, our plan was unanimously approved by the board.
 We have been able to keep the park open and operating in the black to this day.
 The agreement is renewed every 3 years and, as the park improves its revenue, we plan to dissolve the contract.
 Because of the business and common sense approach to the problem, the State Parks Board recognized and awarded me for innovative thinking and creating an agreement different and more sustainable than any other park project in the state.
 I thank my parents, colleagues, past employers and friends for teaching me the common sense business approach to solving problems and thank the Lord for helping me retain it.